 The report provides examples of impacts on business operations, as well as anecdotal highlights of what companies are doing in response.
 For example, a large food and beverage company in the Occupied Palestinian Territories worked with local residents and government in the surrounding community to establish an independent wastewater treatment plant that would provide a reliable source of water to its plant, the local community, and to farmers.
 Varied cases from Peru, Papua New Guinea, Liberia, and Nigeria are included, as well.

-Water as a Casualty of Conflict: Threats to Business and Society in High-Risk Areas will be officially introduced at the “Responsible Water Management Practices in Conflict Affected & High-Risk Areas” session at the Rio+20 Corporate Sustainability Forum, on 18 June, 2012 at 2 p.m.
+Water as a Casualty of Conflict: Threats to Business and Society in High-Risk Areas was officially introduced at the “Responsible Water Management Practices in Conflict Affected & High-Risk Areas” session at the Rio+20 Corporate Sustainability Forum, on 18 June, 2012.

 Download the report.